trezor/trezor-firmware/docs/misc/coins-bip44-paths.md

 2. <a name="Ethereum"></a> We believe this should be `44'/c'/a'`, because Ethereum is account-based, rather than UTXO-based.
 Unfortunately, lot of Ethereum tools (MEW, Metamask) do not use such scheme and set `a = 0` and then iterate the address index `i`.
 Therefore for compatibility reasons we use the same scheme.
+Also to support "Ledger Live" legacy paths we allow `44'/60'/0'/a` paths.

 3. <a name="Ripple"></a> Similar to Ethereum this should be `44'/c'/a'`.
 But for compatibility with other HW vendors we use `44'/c'/a'/0/0`.